suman279/UsedCarAnalytics/README.md

 ✔️ Popular car transmission types
 ✔️ Mileage vs. price analysis

 📜 Future Enhancements
 🔹 Automate data updates with a scheduled job
 🔹 Integrate Machine Learning for price predictions
 🔹 Build an interactive web dashboard

-👨‍💻 Contributing
-Feel free to fork this repository and create pull requests!
-Contributions are always welcome.

-📄 License
-This project is licensed under the MIT License.